keploy/community-blog/clqajdwyi000008jr1lu8fewp.md

 Code coverage measures the percentage of code that is tested.
 It's a very useful metric to test the quality of the test suite and is one of the [major forms of White Box Testing.](https://keploy.io/blog/community/black-box-testing-and-white-box-testing-a-complete-guide)

-A program with high test coverage is more likely to have fewer bugs compared to a program with low test coverage
+A program with high software test coverage is more likely to have fewer bugs compared to a program with low test coverage

 > *The Formula of Code Coverage:*
 >